-- Some Bosmer (wood elves) in The Elder Scrolls series have all-black eyes, and some Dunmer (dark elves) have all-red eyes.
+- Some Bosmer (Wood Elves) in the series have all-black eyes, while some Dunmer (Dark Elves) have all-red eyes.

-- Characters who have been resurrected by the Staff of Worms have all-black eyes.
+- Characters who have been resurrected using the Staff of Worms have all-black eyes.

-- Metroid Prime 3 has Samus, in her highest state of Phazon corruption.
+- Metroid Prime 3: Corruption has Samus, in her highest state of Phazon corruption.
 You can see her clear bluish-white eyes reflected faintly in the scan visor, complete with non-glowing Tron Lines running down her face.